deil/workflowrunr-poc/README.md

 2. Run the application: `./gradlew bootRun`
 3. Submit a workflow via API: `POST http://localhost:8080` with `{"file": "video.mp4"}`

+The system will automatically handle workflow queuing and execution.

-The system enables writing workflows as regular Java/Kotlin code while providing persistence, observability, and restartability built-in.
+The system enables writing workflows as regular Java/Kotlin code while providing persistence and restartability built-in.